addison-ch/addison-ch/README.md

 ### Hi there 👋
-- 🦁 I'm a second year computer science student interested in software engineering, embedded sytems, and electric vehicles
+- 🦁 I'm a second year computer science student interested in software engineering, automation, and electric vehicles
 - 🌱 I’m currently learning more about embedded C, Docker, and AWS
 - 🗿 I enjoy swimming, watching basketball, and practicing my 40L Tetris sprint in my free time